-If a lawsuit is filed, HLPW has a proven track record of resolving cases prior to trial through successful motions and mediation.
-When cases do go to trial, HLPW attorneys are well armed with traditional advocacy skills and modern technology tools that allow us to persuasively tell our client’s story to the jury.
+If a lawsuit is filed, HLP has a proven track record of resolving cases prior to trial through successful motions and mediation.
+When cases do go to trial, HLP attorneys are well armed with traditional advocacy skills and modern technology tools that allow us to persuasively tell our client’s story to the jury.

 Reported appellate decisions include: